"If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization."

 The direction of dependency within the application should be in the direction of abstraction, not implementation details.
 Most applications are written such that compile-time dependency flows in the direction of runtime execution, producing a direct dependency graph.
-That is, if module A calls a function in module B, which calls a function in module C, then at compile time A will depend on B, which will depend on C, as shown in Figure 4-1.
+That is, if class A calls a method of class B and class B calls a method of class C, then at compile time class A will depend on class B, and class B will depend on class C, as shown in Figure 4-1.

 Figure 4-1.
 Direct dependency graph.

 Applying the dependency inversion principle allows A to call methods on an abstraction that B implements, making it possible for A to call B at runtime, but for B to depend on an interface controlled by A at compile time (thus, inverting the typical compile-time dependency).
 At run time, the flow of program execution remains unchanged, but the introduction of interfaces means that different implementations of these interfaces can easily be plugged in.

 Dependency inversion is a key part of building loosely coupled applications, since implementation details can be written to depend on and implement higher-level abstractions, rather than the other way around.
 The resulting applications are more testable, modular, and maintainable as a result.
 The practice of dependency injection is made possible by following the dependency inversion principle.